Skip to content

 Rebase was built to be completely modular.
 While the initializeRebaseBackend coordinator provides a full batteries-included backend using Hono, you can completely bypass it and embed the core Database Adapter and Realtime WebSockets directly into your own custom Node.js application (like Express, Fastify, or plain Node.js HTTP).

-The @rebasepro/server-postgresql package is completely framework-agnostic.
+The @rebasepro/server-postgres package is completely framework-agnostic.
 It depends only on Drizzle ORM and standard Node.js http.Server.

-Rebase provides a centralized loadEnv() utility in @rebasepro/server-core that validates your environment variables against a strict Zod schema.
+Rebase provides a centralized loadEnv() utility in @rebasepro/server that validates your environment variables against a strict Zod schema.
 Call it after loading your .env file:

 import dotenv from "dotenv";